See also Now She Flies: Dr. Charlotte Orange-Featherstone

 As remembered by Mamie Cunningham

-I lived in West Point, MS when I met Ralph.
+February 27, 2013, I lived in West Point, MS when I met Ralph.
 He was at the Freedom House often on Cockrell Street and I never knew any one like him.
-He didn't stand out in a crowd, but you knew he was there and he brought a smile to your face once his eyes would meet yours at a meeting.
+He didn't stand out in a crowd, but you knew he was there and he brought a smile to your face when his eyes would meet yours at a meeting.
 He would always stand at the back of the room with his arms folded across his chest with a serious look on his face leaning against the door.
 I never saw him angry, or sad, but neither did I see him blissful.
 He never was restless, edgy, or in a hurry, but he could disappear with a blink of the eye.
 He wasn't one to tarry in one place.
 He was no Stokely Carmichael, but his quiet demeanor and calmness was an umbrella for all your fears.
 He was resolute and committed to the struggle and his strength and convictions showed in every thing he did.